SolsticeMoon/Snowblind_prompt/README.md

 4. **Detectability**: Anyone who knows what zero-width characters are—and how to extract them—can find the existence of the message.

 ## Final Note
-This project is about exploring the boundaries of Prompt Engineering and AI-based covert communications, not creating a foolproof realworld ready system.
+This project is about exploring and bending the boundaries of Prompt Engineering and AI-based covert communications, not creating a foolproof realworld ready system.